northeastern-rc/rc-public-documentation/docs/source/runningjobs/workingwithgpus.md

 The `gpu` partition is the general GPU resource for HPC users looking to use a GPU; `multigpu` is the alternative, where more than one GPU are accessible.

-Anyone with a Discovery account can use the `gpu` partition.
-However, you must submit a [ServiceNow ticket] to request temporary access to `multigpu`: the `multigpu` partition is available for times in need for predefined time window.
-In other words, instances that require `multigpu` must demonstrate the need; furthermore, the specifics of the working code, as the partition is only accessible for a limited of time (e.g., 48 hours), so best to make sure to use at full capacity.
-Your request will be evaluated by members of the RC team to ensure that the resources in this partition will be used appropriately.
+Anyone with a cluster account has access to the `gpu` partition.
+However, you must submit a [ServiceNow ticket] requesting temporary access to `multigpu` provided sufficient need and preparation.

 :::{note}
-All user limits are subject to the availability of cluster resources at the time of submission and will be honored according to that.
+The `multigpu` partition is available for a limited time window to fulfill urgent needs.
+In addition, only instances that require `multigpu` will be granted access to this partition.
+As the partition is only accessible for a limited time (e.g., 48 hours), it is advisable to use it at full capacity.
+A member of the RC team will review your request to ensure that there is a genuine need for the partition. **Please note that all user limits are subject to the availability of the `multigpu` resources at the time and will be allocated based on user needs.**
 :::

 :::{list-table}